NNteam08/WR02025Engineering/README.md

 Arduino Pin

-HuskyLens RX

-Pin 2
+HuskyLens RX           Pin 2

-HuskyLens TX

-Pin 3
+HuskyLens TX           Pin 3

-MPU6050 SDA

-A4
+MPU6050 SD             A4

-MPU6050 SCL
+MPU6050 SCL            A5

-A5

-IR sensors

-A0, A1, A2
+IR sensors             A0, A1, A2

-Motors

-EnA=5, IN1=6, IN2=7
+Motors                 EnA=5, IN1=6, IN2=7

-Servo

-Pin 9
+Servo                  Pin 9

-Start button

-Pin 8
+Start button           Pin 8

 License